-One of Shakespeare’s most popular and accessible plays, Macbeth chronicles the moral descent of a noble Scottish warrior driven-on by ambition.
+One of Shakespeare’s most popular and accessible plays, Macbeth chronicles the moral descent of a noble Scottish warrior driven by ambition.
 After encountering the prophecies of three witches, he murders the King of Scotland to claim the crown, but his bloodthirsty reign soon spirals out of control to guilt-ridden madness and his ultimate demise.
-With sword battles, ghosts, witches, and magical apparitions – this production promises to be a feast of theatrical spectacle and suspense.
+With sword battles, ghosts, witches, and magical apparitions, this production promises to be a feast of theatrical spectacle and suspense.

 Inherit the Wind